 Note that community services for agricultural land costs the community only \$.35 for every dollar which farmers pay in taxes to the community.
 Community services for residences, on the other hand, cost \$1.16 for every dollar which the homeowner pays in taxes.
-(This "residential" category includes both sprawl and urban homes; we have seen earlier that when one separates this category into sprawl and urban that infrastructure costs for sprawl-located homes are much more costly.)
+(This "residential" category includes both sprawl and urban homes; we will see in the section on compact development that when one separates this category into sprawl and urban that infrastructure costs for sprawl-located homes are much more costly.)